 2. Check time recorded for daily snapshot (if applicable)

-For firms who do a daily snapshot for trade/transaction reporting, double check if it is taking place at the intended end-of-day time.
+For firms who do a daily snapshot for ASIC trade reporting, double check if it is taking place at the intended end-of-day time.

-With these simple checks above, you will save time, effort and breaches in the future from submitting corrections for your trades.
+With these simple checks above, you will save the time and effort from submitting corrections for your trades.
+This will also minimise breaches in the future.

 If you have any concerns or are not sure how to do this check, please contact us.